-Victoria Strategy Focus: While there is no current overarching strategy, The Early Childhood Reform Plan outlines the Victorian Government's vision for the early years.
-This plan will deliver systemic change, targeted at supporting the children who need it most.
-Program or initiative Details Key drivers Evaluation?
+Victoria Strategy Focus: While there is no current overarching strategy, The E vision for the early years.
+This plan will deliver systemic change, tar - PROGRAM OR INITIATIVE DETAILS KEY DRIVERS EVALUATION?
 Koorie Kids Shine Initiative is aimed at improving the awareness and availability of kindergarten for Aboriginal and Torres Strait Islander children.
-Increasing participation in kindergarten Internal Evaluation Completed Internal evaluation of the effectiveness of the strategy was undertaken, to inform the next phase of intervention.
+Increasing participation in kindergarten.
+Internal Evaluation Completed Internal evaluation of the effectiveness of the strategy was undertaken, to inform the next phase of intervention.
 The evaluation is not publically available.
-Kindergarten for all Three- Year Old Children A subsidised kindergarten program for all three year olds so that every child will have access to two years of kindergarten from 2020.
-Increasing access to Kindergarten to two years No Evaluation CALD Communications Pilot A Culturally and Linguistically Diverse (CALD) communications pilot to increase awareness and participation amongst CALD communities.
-Increasing participation to Kindergarten for CALD communities No Evaluation Kindergarten Attendance Pilot Small project in two local govt. areas that will explore options on how best to capture kindergarten attendance information.
-Identifying how to best to capture attendance data to better understand attendance patterns and trends in Kindergarten No Evaluation School Readiness funding School Readiness Funding assists kindergarten services to access programs and supports, and engage with specialists such as speech pathology and language and literacy experts who can help children and build the capabilities of families and educators.
+Kindergarten for all Three-Year Old Children A subsidised kindergarten program for all three year olds so that every child will have access to two years of kindergarten from 2020.
+Increasing access to Kindergarten to two years.
+No Evaluation CALD Communications Pilot A Culturally and Linguistically Diverse (CALD) communications pilot to increase awareness and participation amongst CALD communities.
+Increasing participation to Kindergarten for CALD communities.
+No Evaluation Kindergarten Attendance Pilot Small project in two local govt. areas that will explore options on how best to capture kindergarten attendance information.
+Identifying how to best to capture attendance data to better understand attendance patterns and trends in Kindergarten.
+No Evaluation School Readiness funding School Readiness Funding assists kindergarten services to access programs and supports, and engage with specialists such as speech pathology and language and literacy experts who can help children and build the capabilities of families and educators.
 Services are already using School Readiness Funding to improve children's participation.
-For example, breakfast clubs are reducing barriers to participation for vulnerable families, and trained facilitators are working to engage vulnerable families known to child protection Extra support for kindergartens to help children to get the most out of their early learning No Evaluation
+For example, breakfast clubs are reducing barriers to participation for vulnerable families, and trained facilitators are working to engage vulnerable families known to child protection.
+Extra support for kindergartens to help children to get the most out of their early learning.
+No Evaluation